gidl/gidl/README.md

 [GIDL roadmap](GIDL roadmap)

 ## Please help and contribute
 GIDL is an exciting work in progress.

-Please feel welcome to contribute to GIDL, just write an e-mail to Andreas at gidl-community@gmx.de
+Please feel very welcome to contribute to GIDL, just write an e-mail to Andreas at gidl-community@gmx.de